 “I was angry at Robert, not at you.
 Besides, I honestly have no reason to hate you, it’s not like you stole him from me.
-I do have a question for you though.” she turned to look at her right in the eye.
-Her gaze unaverred.
+I do have a question for you though.” she turned to look at her right in the eye, not averting her gaze.
 “Why are you still with him?”

 “Not the first time I’ve gone through something like it.
 Being taken on a sudden trip I mean.”
 Taryn said as she now looked down at the bar and drummed her fingers against it.
 “Mind if I ask how you guys even met?”

 “Ah right, you wouldn’t know.”
 Stephanie leaned back in her stool, as her hands grasped the edges as she looked up to the ceiling.
 “We met at group therapy.
 For those who lost someone to suicide.”
 She glanced at Taryn and gave a small smile.
 “Does that surprise you?”